qlik-oss/core-scaling/README-MINIKUBE.md

 minikube ip
 ```

 Open a browser and navigate to https://<Minikube VM IP>:31704.
-Sign in with the "local" identity provided (e.g.
-`admin:password`) and the Assisted Prescription UI should be displayed.